alanefl/archclass/README.md

 Let's say you want to add a new model called `my_awesome_model`.

-1. First add a new command line parameter for your model in `train.py`
+1. First add your model's name to the MODELS dict in `constants.py`

     ```python
-    parser.add_argument('--model',
-                        choices=['my-awesome-model', 'multinomial-logistic-regression', 'cnn-baseline'],
-                        help='What model to use.',
-                        required=True)
+    MODELS = [
+        "multinomial-logistic-regression",
+        "cnn-baseline",
+        "my_awesome_model"
+    ]
     ```
 2. Then, register your model in the main model-making routine in `model/model_fn.py`

     In the `model_fn` function, you'll see this chunk of code:

     ```python
     if model == "multinomial-logistic-regression":
         logits = build_multinomial_logistic_regression_model(